Impressive Windies fight back to level series with England

 REUTERS: West Indies produced a dramatic comeback to beat England by 26 runs in Barbados on Friday and level their five-match one-day series at 1-1.

+The century was Hetmyer's fourth in the format at international level and suggests he could be a player to watch in the World Cup later this year.

+But having chased down 361 at the Kensington Oval on Wednesday, England would have been confident of extending their lead in the series.

-England were given a strong platform as captain Eoin Morgan made 70 and they needed 62 to win from 61 balls with six wickets remaining before West Indies skipper Jason Holder removed Ben Stokes and Jos Buttler.
+The tourists were given a strong platform as captain Eoin Morgan made 70 and they needed 62 to win from 61 balls with six wickets remaining before West Indies skipper Jason Holder removed Ben Stokes (79), Jos Buttler (34) and Tom Curran - the latter with a questionable lbw decision after England had used their reviews.

 Left-arm seamer Sheldon Cottrell returned to the attack and won the game for the Caribbean side with the wickets of Moeen Ali and Adil Rashid - celebrating with his trademark military salute.

-Jamaican Cottrell, brought into the side as an extra bowler, ended with his career best ODI figures of 5-46.
+Cottrell, a Jamaican Defence Force soldier brought into the side as an extra bowler, ended with his career-best ODI figures of 5-46.

-Carlos Brathwaite got the final wicket when Liam Plunkett holed out to Holder at long-off to the delight of the Kensington Oval crowd.
+Carlos Brathwaite got the final wicket when Liam Plunkett holed out to Holder at long-off and England were dismissed for 263 to the delight of the Kensington Oval crowd.

 (Reporting by Simon Evans, editing by Ed Osmond)